riscv-europe/summit-website-development/summit/2025/inria.md

-Unlike previous years in [Barcelona (June 2013)](https://riscv-europe.org/summit/2023/side-events) and [Munich (June 2024)](https://riscv-europe.org/summit/2024/sideevents), this year the *Friday Side Events* will not be hosted hosted at the venue of the *RISC-V Summit Europe*.
+Unlike previous years in [Barcelona (June 2013)](https://riscv-europe.org/summit/2023/side-events) and [Munich (June 2024)](https://riscv-europe.org/summit/2024/sideevents), this year the *Friday Side Events* will not be hosted hosted at the main venue of the *RISC-V Summit Europe*.

 INRIA has several meeting rooms at [48 rue Barrault, 75013 Paris](https://www.openstreetmap.org/#map=19/48.826311/2.346010) that